FIRST TIME? COMPLETE FORMS BEFORE YOU VISIT

 Do I need to book to climb and how long is a session?

 No. You can book courses but you do not need to book a normal climbing session.
-There is no set period, so the earlier you arrive, the longer you can climb.
+Unless you are in a course, there is no set period, so the earlier you arrive, the longer you can climb.

 Is The Arc accessible?

 The centre is accessible.
 There is a lift located in the North Block.
-This provides access to the upstairs areas in both the North and South blocks which will include some bouldering and a meeting space known as The Loft.
+This provides access to the upstairs areas in both the North and South blocks which includes some bouldering and a meeting space known as The Loft.
 There is disabled parking, accessible toilets and step-free access to the centre and cafe decking.
+Find out about Access at all TCA centres.

 I have never climbed?
 What do I need to start?